1984 United States presidential election in Texas

-Unlike in Florida—another rapidly growing Southern state that was beginning to develop a pronounced Republican lean—however, Mondale did retain some strength in some of the rural areas of the Lone Star State.
+Mondale did retain some strength in some of the rural areas of Texas.
 Much of this strength was in the Rio Grande Valley.
-However, Mondale also carried a handful of the rural, largely white and Protestant counties '[lying] away from the Mexican border' that Democrats up to that point typically could not win Texas without.
+However, Mondale also carried a handful of the rural, largely white and Protestant counties "[lying] away from the Mexican border" that Democrats up to that point typically could not win Texas without.
 Mondale carried a handful of counties in East Texas, for example, of which two (Orange and Newton) had voted for George Wallace in 1968.
 He also retained a handful of ancestrally Democratic counties in West Texas, in or directly south of the Panhandle.
 In a series of other rural counties which had voted for Carter twice, Mondale kept the margins narrow, such as in Jasper (which had also voted for Wallace), Fannin, and Waller (to name the largest ones).

-This made Texas a slightly more competitive state than Florida going into the 1988 election, in contrast with the first six elections of the 21st century, in which Florida has routinely been accounted a swing state and Texas, a safe red state.
-It wasn't until 2000 that Democratic strength in rural areas of the state away from the Mexican border would finally collapse.

-The election was very partisan, with nearly all of the electorate voting for either the Democratic or Republican parties, and only three candidates formally appearing on the ballot.
-Every county gave either Reagan or Mondale an outright majority.
-Reagan's best county was Hansford County, where he got 89.4%; Mondale's was Zavala, which gave him 75.9%.
-Mondale carried only 26 of Texas' 254 counties.
+As of the 2024 presidential election, this is the last time that El Paso County voted for a Republican candidate.